GSSA 2103 - Politics, Policy & Citizenship

 North Terrace Campus - Semester 2 - 2014

 General Course Information

-Course Code GSSA 2103 Course Politics, Policy & Citizenship Coordinating Unit Gender Studies and Social Analysis Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible GWSI 2016, GWSI 3016, GWSI 2103 Course Description The course examines social policy and citizenship in Australia from the perspective of the social sciences.
+Course Code GSSA 2103 Course Politics, Policy & Citizenship Coordinating Unit Gender Studies and Social Analysis Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I study Incompatible GWSI 2016, GWSI 3016, GWSI 2103 Course Description The course examines social policy and citizenship in Australia from the perspective of the social sciences.
 It has a focus on the historical and contemporary constructions of Australian citizenship and how these constructions both impact upon and is shaped by social policy.
 A key focus will be the representation of contemporary public issues within a social policy framework drawing attention to the ways different knowledges of the social sciences understand public issues and how these issues are in turn constructed in policy.
 The course also examines emerging debates on the social, political and economic definitions and re-definitions of citizenship.
 Current debates in the broad areas of power relations, political and social rights and the future of welfare policy in an era of globalisation and economic uncertainty are examined.
 A selection of case studies drawing on current research will be used to provide a framework for understanding social policy and citizenship dimensions in Australian society.
 This course has an applied focus through which students study the policy process and develop policy analysis skills.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: